Friday, July 17, 2020

 Dave taping before coating

-Today we applied our first coat of varnish after sanding out every inch of the toe rail and cockpit combing.
-It took us four hours to soak the newly refreshed wood.
+We applied our first coat of varnish after sanding out every inch of the toe rail and cockpit combing.
+It took us four hours to soak the newly refreshed wood with spar varnish.
 Exhausted, we looked around us and slapped on the biggest grins we've worn in weeks.
 Mystic is looking beautiful again!

 Bow with coat #1